vikreinok/central-heating-controller/README.md

 - PCB design manual

 ## Contributions
 In case someone wants to further develop the product or contribute I am willing to support as much as I can.
-Mentoring, education al project guidance etc.
+Mentoring, educational project guidance, financing etc. I am open to Your suggestions.

 ## Images